CSC207-UofT/course-project-group-010/phase1/Clean Architecture.md

 These contain a bit more data that pertains to the program and not to the entities themselves(eg. Authorization level is used in the program, but it's not relevant data for the entities to store).

+They only create/modify entity classes, and do not depend on anything else.

 ## Controllers, Presenters, Gateways
 The command package contains commands.
 These commands delegate work to other command classes and use case classes, and report on the result.
-They do only depend on other classes in the same layer, and use case classes.
+They only depend on other classes in the same layer, and use case classes.
 When they access entity methods, they do so through interfaces such as the "User" abstract class.
 This follows the dependency rule.

 The database package does the same.
 It saves use-case classes, accessing them using the IDBSaveable interface.